 If you’ve ever had to put hardware on brand new cabinets you know it can be nerve wracking cause you have one shot with the drill to get it right.

 And nobody wants crooked cabinet hardware, or even worse brand new ruined cabinets.

 I’ve installed my share of hardware and I find the best way to go about getting it right is to make a template.
 Having a template will allow you to do your measuring once and then simply line it up and mark your holes.
-This post contains affiliate links for your convenience.
-Click here to read my full disclosure.

 Here’s what you’ll need…

 - A thin piece of cardboard or card stock- I used a cereal box cut open.